justinjiajia/personalwiki/hadoop.md

 ## 2. Creating an AMI for the Configured instance

-We have successfully set up Hadoop on one EC2 instance.
+We have successfully set up Hadoop on 1 EC2 instance.
 Hadoop's configuration information should be replicated consistently across all machines in the cluster.
-To make things easier, we will now clone the EC2 instance to create an AMI.
-To do that:
+To make things easier, we will now clone the configured instance to create an image and launch new instances with that image.
+In this way, we can save the effort of installing and configuring the single-node Hadoop on each EC2 instance:

 1. Select the configured instance on the EC2 dashboard.
 Then, click on the **Actions** tab.
 Click **Image and templates** > **Create image**.
 Give you image a name (e.g., hadoop-your-ITSC-account).
 Your instance is rebooting, and your SSH connection is getting lost.